Rirofer/testrockparperscissors/rpsback/README.md

 - **core**: Contains the application core.
 There is a package per each feature (aggregate) in the project.
 Within each feature package, there is an application package and a domain package.

+The model has been designed using DDD tactical patterns:

+- Aggregate
+- Entity
+- Value Object
+- Repository
+- Domain Events

 ## Requirements